Compensation Claim Flow

 - Injured Worker Files Application for a Hearing

 An injured worker has six years from the date of injury or the date

 of last compensation payment to file with the WC Division an application

 for a formal hearing before an Administrative Law Judge (ALJ).
 Litigated

 claims whereby the applicant is not represented by an attorney (pro se)

 are identified by

 Dispute Resolution Section (DRS)

 to avoid a formal hearing through informal mediation.
 If a formal

-hearing cannot be avoided, DSR staff ensures the file is complete and
+hearing cannot be avoided, DRS staff ensures the file is complete and

 ready for hearing.
 A pre-hearing conference with an ALJ will also be held